Austin-Tsai/etch-a-sketch/README.md

 # Pix-Art
 ---
-Project made to practice CSS, HTML, and JS (mainly using flexbox and manipulating DOM elements) following the Odin Project Foundations Course
+Project made to practice CSS, HTML, and JS (mainly using flexbox and manipulating DOM elements) following the Odin Project Foundations Course, originally as etch-a-sketch

-Many additional details were added for practice
+Many additional details were added for practice and now it can be used to create pixel art

 [Live Website](https://austin-tsai.github.io/pix-art/)